ecmwf/metview-docs/docs/api/functions/map_style_gallery.rst

     Generates a gallery of the built-in map styles in a Jupyter notebook.

     Technically, each map style is defined by an :func:`mcoast` object.
 The list of available map styles depends on the actual style configuration.
-By default, when no custom style configuration is loaded, the style list comprises of:
+By default, when no custom style configuration is loaded, the style list comprises:

     * the style called "base", which is the default map style used by :func:`plot` and :func:`plot_maps`
     * the style called "base_diff", which is the default style used by :func:`plot_diff_maps`